sanaarpk/cyber-policy-framework/policy-waiver-process.md

    Waiver status reviewed monthly; owner reminded ahead of expiry ↓
 6. CLOSURE OR RENEWAL
-   Either the underlying gap is fixed and the Waiver is closed, or a renewal is requested with updated justification — Waivers do not renew automatically
+   Either the underlying gap is fixed, and the Waiver is closed, or a renewal is requested with updated justification — Waivers do not renew automatically
 ```